ckipp01/chronica/blog/useful-cs-commands.md

 [here](https://get-coursier.io/docs/cli-overview) along with a nice overview of the few commands I'll show in this post and some others I won't cover.
-Again, my goal for this isn't to do an in-depth dive into all the ways you can use `cs`, but give you some practical examples with a few commands that you should be able to start using right away.
+Again, my goal for this isn't to do an in-depth dive into all the ways you can use `cs` but to give you some practical examples with a few commands that you should be able to start using right away.
 The following examples are all real scenarios that I came across in the last couple weeks.

 ### `resolve`

-While at work I was in a conversation in a pull request about how my team didn't love the Java Api of [Caffeine](https://github.com/ben-manes/caffeine), which we were using for some caching.
+While at work, I was in a conversation in a pull request about how my team didn't love the Java Api of [Caffeine](https://github.com/ben-manes/caffeine), which we were using for some caching.
 We came across [Scaffeine](https://github.com/blemale/scaffeine), which is a thin Scala wrapper